Spend a Saturday tumbling over waterfalls in the Nile River.

 Note: These are not ILP recommendations; they are meant to be informative, help you know what’s out there, and how much it could cost for an activity like this.

-There are a few around, but the most popular (with the best reputations) are Adrift Rafting and Nile River Experts Rafting.
-White Nile Rafting is also a very popular option.
 To help you choose, make sure you factor in safety measures, the professionalism of the company, what’s include, and read reviews on Trip Advisor to see what other people thought about their experience.
+Most companies also include breakfast/a BBQ so that's something to consider, too.

 When’s The Best Time To Go?